TABLE OF CONTENTS

 There is limited material related to Krauskopf's early years- although the Everett Literary Society Journal (1877) was an activity undertaken while Krauskopf was a student at Hebrew Union College.

 The papers reflect the strong commitment of Krauskopf to radical reform in such sermons as "Shall the Jews observe Saturday or Sunday as their Sabbath?" with accompanying commentary.
 Materials relating to his Keneseth Israel pulpit, 1889-1906, were principally donated to the archives by Dr. Bertram Korn, and comprise the majority of the correspondence series.
-They focus on the activities of Kenesth Israel and reflect Krauskopf's connections with other Reform rabbis.
+They focus on the activities of Keneseth Israel and reflect Krauskopf's connections with other Reform rabbis.
 They have little to do with his outside activities for the Jewish Publication Society or the Farm School.
 Some correspondents include: Henry Berkowitz, Hyman Enelow, Gotthard Deutch and Kaufman Kohler.
-The sermons also are heavily concentrated in the Keneseth Israel era, and include topis such as "If a Messiah had been born"(1906) and "Our Debt and Duty to the Rev. Dr. Isaac Mayer Wise."
+The sermons also are heavily concentrated in the Keneseth Israel era, and include topics such as "If a Messiah had been born"(1906) and "Our Debt and Duty to the Rev. Dr. Isaac Mayer Wise."
 (1903) There are some sermons from earlier years in the sermons, and also in summary in newsclippings (primarily in German).
 Material, in part, is Photostat copies.

 The papers are divided into two series: